 5.9.
 An evaluation of volcanic hazards that focuses on determining the geological characteristics of volcanic phenomena and their spatial extent will usually be more certain than one focusing on an estimation of the likelihood of occurrence of hazardous phenomena.
+Volcanic hazards shall be evaluated using appropriate information, methods and models with adequate account taken of the uncertainties.

-&lt;sup>6 Such as construction of dams, mining, and operation of oil wells and gas wells.
+6 Such as construction of dams, mining, and operation of oil wells and gas wells.

-&lt;sup>7 A capable volcano is a volcano that has a credible likelihood of undergoing future activity and producing hazardous phenomena, including non-eruptive phenomena, during the lifetime of a nuclear installation concerned, and which may potentially affect the site.
+7 A capable volcano is a volcano that has a credible likelihood of undergoing future activity and producing hazardous phenomena, including non-eruptive phenomena, during the lifetime of a nuclear installation concerned, and which may potentially affect the site.